eclipse-edc/Connector/docs/developer/decision-records/2023-02-28-processing-callbacks/README.md

 The previous configuration will create a static endpoint registration for the id `endpoint1` with the following properties:

 - The `uri` is scheme-specific address used to dispatch a callback notification.
 - The optional `events` property is a collection of processing events corresponding to a state machine state.
-If absent, the default value is all events.
-The '*' character may be used as a wildcard to explicitly denote all events.
 - If the optional `transactional` property is true, callback dispatches will be conducted transactionally (on supported configurations) during the state machine transition.
 The default is false.
 - The optional `auth-key` property defines the transport specific header to use for sending an authentication value.
 If the `auth-code-id` value is set and this property is not